Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 UnnamedGroupXX # Where XX is a number between 0 and 31 and is not one of the numbers listed above.
 For example: UnnamedGroup17
 ```

+### Common Problems (Troubleshooting)

+#### When using multiple .gqs files, there are warnings about using an entity defined in another .gqs file.
+Use `--ExternalEntity` on a script command/effect to indicate that the entity is defined somewhere else, and no warning should be shown if the entity is not found.

 ### Technical Details
 The following detail specifics about how the scripting system works at a more technical level.
 In most cases, understanding these will not be necessary.